tidepool-org/development/cmd/README.md

 ```

 ### SSH
-In order to clone private repos in your organization, `tpctl` needs access to your GitHub public key.
+In order to clone the `flux` tool repo, `tpctl` needs access to your GitHub public key.
 This is typically stored in:
 ```
 ~/.ssh/id_rsa
 ```